lucidrains/marge-pytorch/README.md

     enc_ff_mult = 4,
     dec_depth = 12,
     dec_heads = 8,
-    dec_ff_mult = 16                        # paper noted that decoder needs to have much bigger feed forward sizes )
+    dec_ff_mult = 16,                       # paper noted that decoder needs to have much bigger feed forward sizes distill_attn = False,                   # (experimental) will add, on top of the decoder loss, an auxiliary distillation loss as defined in https://arxiv.org/abs/2012.04584 distill_loss_coef = 1.                  # weight of distillation auxilliary loss
+ )

 # wrap your model and your documents